 When we look at the choice between limited or umbrella company, an important point to note is IR35.
 This is probably the main difference between umbrella company and limited company option, when it comes to making a decision on which way to provide your services.
 The IR35 rules shift the responsibility of determining whether IR35 applies to the service provider rather than the contractor.
 This became effective in the private sector in April 2021 and the public sector in April 2017.
 The changes apply to large and medium companies.
 However, small companies are not affected.
-As a result of the change in 2021, many limited company contractors moved to work through umbrella companies.
+As a result of the change in 2021, many limited company contractors moved to work through contracting umbrella companies.
 Now that time has moved forward somewhat, recruitment companies have adapted, and the number of contracts out there is starting to pick up again.

-Setting up for yourself
+Initial thoughts -setting up for yourself

 When you start up as a limited company contractor for the first time, you will need to decide how you would like to get paid.
 Therefore, there are two options for you to choose from, and these are:

 - Setting up a limited company of your own.
 Basically, it will need its own bank account and you will also need to appoint an accountant to look after both the company and your personal tax affairs.

 - Work via an umbrella arrangement.
 When we consider what is an umbrella contract, in effect you will be contracting through an umbrella company.
 Basically, when we consider what is an umbrella company for contractors, you will not need a separate bank account and as you will be paying tax at source on your income you may not need an accountant either.
 If you work in the IT industry, you will need an IT contractor umbrella company to carry out your work.
 Therefore, the next step is to find the best umbrella company for IT contractors.
 Basically, you could perform a contractor umbrella companies’ comparison to find the best contractor umbrella company.
 Indeed, when you compare umbrella companies for contractors (UK), you can check how they rank in terms of fees and other factors.